jacobcaindevelopment/seopageaudit/README.md

 ## License

-Private — this application is for private use only.
+Private — this application is for private use only, free to use, can not copy or duplicate.